Run Commands with the CLI

 Starting the VSL CLI in REPL mode

-The REPL (Read-Eval-Print Loop) lets you interactively run VSL commands, which is especially useful for local testing.
+The REPL (Read-Eval-Print Loop) lets you run VSL commands interactively, which is especially useful for local testing.

-To switch to REPL mode, run the following commands:
+To switch to REPL mode, run the following:

 $ target/debug/vsl-cli repl